ddw26/Amazon_Vine_Analysis/README.md

 ## Results:

 How many Vine reviews and non-Vine reviews were there?

 How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

 What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
+50%

 ## Analysis & Summary:
+There is no evidence of positive bias based on the analysis.